secretGeek/ok-bash/README.md

 Also, I use single quotes `'`, so no funny things happen to the string, before it ends up in your `.ok` file.
 This way, `$USER` and `$(date...)` are evaluated when the `ok` command is run, not when you add the line to the `.ok` file.

 What to put in these `.ok` files?
-Good places to start are the `history` file on the servers you manage.
-You could also take a look what commands are burried in your documentation.
-Even adding a script file with a comment and grouped under the correct heading can be really helpfull.
+A good place to start is the projects documentation: search for all commands that are buried in there.
+Even add running a script file with a comment (and grouped under the correct heading) can be really helpfull.
+And whenever you `man` a command or search Google for it, remember to check if it's worth to add it to your `.ok` file.
+It probably is.
+And it's easy to remove again.

 After that you can look at customization.
 This allows you to do things such as: